James Finch (1831-1900) and his adventurous son Jacob

 The battalion was put on active service in August 1886 and prepared for a move to Upper Burma, where the British Army was engaged periodically in a series of wars and skirmishes against armed rebels known as dacoits.
 All short-service men were told their service was being extended by 12 months as a result.
 The headquarters of the battalion arrived at Ningyan in Burma on 18 September 1886, with men following along in the coming weeks to form part of the 3rd Brigade Burma Field Force.

 On 21 November 1886 a column under the command of Colonel Holt killed the ‘notorious’ dacoit leader Tha Hman during action that involved a continuous 27 hours of marching.
-Other dacoit leaders were also killed and various camps captured in the following weeks, forcing the enemy to flee to villages in the interior.
+Other dacoit leaders were also killed and various camps captured in the following weeks, forcing them to flee to villages in the interior.
 Over the next few months the battalion fanned out over the country, fighting dacoits, killing leaders and their supporters, ransacking their camps and capturing weaponry.
 In the summer of 1887 those who’d served during the campaign received a gratuity – privates got 38 rupees.

 The India General Service Medal